 Individual server-nodes can be assigned to specific groups, within a Couchbase Cluster.
-This allows active vBuckets to be maintained on a different group from that of their corresponding replica vBuckets; so that if a group goes offline, and active vBuckets and indexes are thereby lost, replicas remain available on one or more other groups.
+This allows both active vBuckets and GSI indexes to be maintained on groups different from those of their corresponding replica vBuckets and index replicas; so that if a group goes offline, and active vBuckets and indexes are thereby lost, replicas remain available on one or more other groups.

 Server Group Awareness provides enhanced availability.
 Specifically, it protects a cluster from large-scale infrastructure failure, through the definition of groups.
 Each group is created by an appropriately authorized administrator, and specified to contain a subset of the nodes within a Couchbase Cluster.
 Following group-definition and rebalance, the active vBuckets for any defined bucket are located on one group, while the corresponding replicas are located on another group: indexes and index replicas, maintained by the Index Service, are distributed across groups in a similar way.
-This allows Group Failover to be enabled, so that if an entire group goes offline, and active vBuckets and indexes are thereby inaccessible, the replica vBuckets and replica indexes that remain available on another group, can be automatically promoted to active status.
+This allows Group Failover to be enabled, so that if an entire group goes offline, and active vBuckets and indexes are thereby inaccessible, the replica vBuckets and replica indexes that remain available on another group can be automatically promoted to active status.

 Groups should be defined in accordance with the physical distribution of cluster-nodes.
 For example, a group should only include the nodes that are in a single server rack, or in the case of cloud deployments, a single availability zone.
 Thus, if the server rack or availability zone becomes unavailable due to a power or network failure, Group Failover, if enabled, allows continued access to the affected data.

 Note the following: